cstriecks/cstriecks.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-description: Cryptography and IT security researcher at AIT Austrian Institute of Technology, Vienna; PhD in cryptography from Karlsruhe Institute of Technology, Germany.
+description: Cryptography researcher at AIT Austrian Institute of Technology, Vienna; PhD in cryptography from Karlsruhe Institute of Technology, Germany.
 profile:
   align: right
-  image: profile-cs.jpg
+  image: img-profile-cs-2024.jpg
   address: # >
     # <p>AIT Austrian Institute of Technology, Cyber Security, Giefinggasse 4, 1220 Vienna, Austria, first name dot last name at ait dot ac dot at</p>
 news: false # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"
-social: false # includes social icons at the bottom of the page
+social: true # includes social icons at the bottom of the page
 ---

-I am a cryptographer with a professional focus on secure technologies demanded by real-world applications (such as end-to-end security, secure data access control, and authentication).
-Moreover, I am particularly interested in long-term security (e.g., <a href="{{ '/blog/2021/PE/' | relative_url }}">forward security</a>) and hybridization techniques towards scalable quantum-safe systems.
+I am a cryptographer with a professional focus on secure technologies (mainly, key exchange and encryption, secure data access control, and authentication).
+Moreover, I have particularly worked on hybridization techniques for defense-in-depth approaches in large quantum-safe networks and on long-term security (e.g., <a href="{{ '/blog/2021/PE/' | relative_url }}">forward secrecy</a>).

 Before joining the <a href="https://www.ait.ac.at" target="_blank" rel="noopener">AIT Austrian Institute of Technology</a> – Austria’s largest Research and Technology Organization (RTO) – in 2016, I held a post-doc position at the <a href="https://kit.edu" target="_blank" rel="nooppener">Karlsruhe Institute of Technology (KIT)</a> in Germany.